 Indicators: Legal Assistance for Review of Detention 1.
-Does the law provide for access to free legal assistance for the review of detention? ∑ Yes ☐ No 2.
-Do asylum seekers have effective access to free legal assistance in practice? ☐ Yes ⊠ No
+Does the law provide for access to free legal assistance for the review of detention?
+Yes 🗌 No 2.
+Do asylum seekers have effective access to free legal assistance in practice? 🗌 Yes  No

 Access to legal assistance is subject to the same means test as for immigration and asylum legal aid generally.
 Detention centres provide legal surgeries run by legal aid providers who have exclusive contracts with the Legal Aid Agency to do immigration and asylum work in IRC.
 Detainees cannot obtain legal aid to instruct a lawyer other than those with a contract for that centre.
 Delays in getting an appointment at a legal surgery mean that in practice they may face removal before they can obtain an appointment, although some centres operate a priority system for people who have removal directions.
-The Independent Monitoring Board at Harmondsworth IRC records a wait of 3 weeks for a legal appointment, and BID's survey showed that 48% had to wait more than a week.
-Although some centres operate a priority system for people who have removal directions.
+BID's survey showed that 42% had to wait more than a week.456 Notice of removal may be as short as 72 hours, and five days is common.

-The All Party Parliamentary Inquiry into Detention recorded a lot of discontent and distress from detainees about the quality of representation in detention and being left without information.415
+The All Party Parliamentary Inquiry into Detention recorded a lot of discontent and distress from detainees about the quality of representation in detention and being left without information.457